 Summertime…what an awesome time of year, sunshine, warm temps and fun days!

-As you know, with warm temperature come the threat of severe weather which produce strong winds, heavy rain and even hail.
+As you know, with warm temperature comes the threat of severe weather which can produce strong winds, heavy rain and even hail.

 One precaution you can take to prevent water intrusion into your home this summer is to inspect and clean your gutters and downspouts (or gutter leaders).
 If your gutters are full of debris and your downspouts are clogged your roof will not shed water properly during any rainstorm, never mind the heavy downpours that the summer season may bring.

 Also, inspection of the flashing on all the penetrations in your roof system.
-Chimneys are a potential source of leaking when the flashing is not done properly, or it is deteriorated from age.
+Chimneys are a potential source of leaking when the flashing is not done properly (see photo above), or it is deteriorated from age.
 Sometimes the flashing can be repaired with temporary fixes like flashing cement and other various products that will keep the water out until you call us for your full roof replacement or the complete re-flashing of your chimney.

 It is sometimes also a good idea to seal the masonry of your chimney with a water repellent clear sealer from any of the major names in masonry sealant.
 The heavy soaking rain associated with severe weather will be absorbed into and sometimes through the masonry of your chimney causing moisture in places it should not be.